atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f
 Mr. Selby was very busy with his mowers when his eldest daughter came to’ bring him to her mother.
 He was exo

-tremely unwilling to obey the Summons, as he knew that his company was Seldom desired but when Something was to be got out of him He hung back, and and said— — “well — FU come by and by, " ' t «
+tremely unwilling to obey the Summons, as he knew that his company was Seldom desired but when Something was to be got out of him He hung back, and and said— — well — FU come by and by, " ' t «
 w. '
-“My mother wants to speak with you direduy, " said Charlotte, is ft r
+My mother wants to speak with you direduy, " said Charlotte, is ft r
 0 •
-“Your mother is always in a hurry I about Ibme nonlenle or other, " replied he, following her, fretfully;. for his temper had been conliderably.foured by t ^
+Your mother is always in a hurry I about Ibme nonlenle or other, " replied he, following her, fretfully;. for his temper had been conliderably.foured by t ^
 , I